MiaRasmussen05/SnakeSnack/README.md

     - The settings button open op a settings pop up that lets the visitor choose to turn on the music and sound effects of the website.
     - On smaller screens the navigation menu moves inside a hambuger menu with the setting and logo staying outside.

+  - ### Home Page
+    - The home page introduces the feel of the website.
+It has the hero-image that catches the eye of the visitor when they get on it, an image of a snake that is jumping out of the screen with the name Snake Snack behind it.
+    - Only the first time a visitor comes to the website there is a message that shows up on the screen.
+The meesages tells the visitor "Welcome to Snake Snack" and then another message "Let's get started!" that disapears after a few seconds.
+    - The working buttons of rules and play to the right of the hero image.
+The rules buttons have a modal box pop op on the screen that explains the rules, how to play and shows images there are in the game.
+The play buttons open up directly into the game when clicked.
+    - The home page as well as the navigation bar is inclosed inside a card shape that fill out most of the page with the shadow border to give the effect.
+    - On smaller screens the hero images moves to fill the whole width and the buttons move under it.

+  - ### Footer
+    - The footer is under the card effects with a copyright icon to the left of the page.
+    - When clicked the icon goes away and the copright and disclaimer messages shows up in the center of the footer, which then goes away after 5 seconds where the copyright icon again shows up.

 ### __Typography and Color Scheme__

 - ### Typography